 Coreina subsequently led RMI’s work with the City and its climate action planning team over a period of ten months to develop a revised Climate Action Plan for City Council consideration.
 The resulting framework for action was presented to Council in February 2015 and helped make the case for the formal adoption of accelerated climate action goals — some of the most aggressive municipal goals in the United States.

-Coreina specializes in facilitating design and industry charrettes, with technical areas of concentration in daylighting, water conservation, and life-cycle cost analysis.
-She is passionate about improving communication towards the achievement of aggressive sustainability goals.
-Coreina has planned and facilitated over 20 innovation workshops for building projects, each bringing together between 15-40 multi-disciplined stakeholders to set building performance goals and identify viable design strategies.
+Before joining RMI’s eLab Leap team, Coreina was a Manager in the Buildings Practice.
+She specialized in facilitating design and industry charrettes, with technical areas of concentration in daylighting, water conservation, and life-cycle cost analysis.
+Coreina planned and facilitated over 20 innovation workshops for building projects, each bringing together between 15-40 multi-disciplined stakeholders to set building performance goals and identify viable design strategies.

 Recent Speaking Engagements

-Bachelor of Arts — Architecture, Yale University, 1997
+- Bachelor of Arts — Architecture, Yale University